tusharbanerjee/thequint/README.md

-# thequint
+# heroku-repo
-The Quint Repository
+New Repo for Heroku